nagrjungururaj/Artist-Identification-of-Van-Gogh-paintings-and-their-forgeries-/README.md

 # Comparison of learned features and designed features

-We compare the first layer filters learned from the pre-trained VGG network (VGG-M and VGG-F) using the correlation co-efficient metric.
+We compare the first layer filters learned from the pre-trained VGG network (VGG-M and VGG-F) and the designed 2D Gabor fliters using the correlation co-efficient metric.
 Pretrained networks can be downloaded here : http://www.vlfeat.org/matconvnet/pretrained/